manitejashivanadula/Blackscholes/README.md

 #OPTIONS PRICING TOOL

-Options pricer with Discrete Dividend using QuantLib, Python, Javascript, Bootstrap and Bloomberg API's
+Options pricer with Discrete Dividend using QuantLib, Python, Javascript, Bootstrap and Bloomberg API's ( RUN THIS TOOL USING SPYDER IN ANACONDA )

 I have made this tool by keeping my mind to make the options pricing easier.
 This is a dynamic tool where you can calculate the multiple options in a single click.